Chase-Percy/cpdev/content/project/the-arcanist.md

 {{< spacer >}}

 ### Collision Detection
 Basic collision detection was used with data provided from map generation.
-This was used to ensure AI stayed within the bounds of the map or walk through obstacles and that projectiles would explode on impacting something.
+This ensured the AI stayed within the bounds of the map or walk through obstacles, and that projectiles would explode on impacting something.
 {{< spacer >}}
 {{< youtube EzsScwbQ-j0  >}}
 {{< spacer >}}

 ### Seeded Map Generation
-A room generation and Map generation algorithm I made was used to randomly generate a map with a set amount of rooms and a range of possible obstacle densities.
+A room generation and Map generation algorithm I made was used to generate a map with a set amount of rooms randomly and a place range of possible obstacles within.

 __[Further Reading]({{< ref "/post/map-generation.md" >}})__
 {{< spacer >}}